Body of missing British TV presenter Michael Mosley found on Greek island

 Lefteris Papakalodoukas, the island's mayor, told The Associated Press he was on the boat with members of the media representatives when they saw a body some 20 meters above the Agia Marina beach.
 “We zoomed with the cameras and saw it was him,” he said.

-The mayor said that Mosley appeared to have fallen down a steep slope, stopping against a fence and lying face-up with a few rocks on top of it.
+The mayor said that Mosley appeared to have fallen down a steep, rocky slope, stopping against a fence and lying face-up with a few rocks on top of it.

+As police officers were retrieving Mosley's body, one fell on the slope and had to be carried away on a stretcher, local media reported.
+The body will be taken to the nearby island of Rhodes for autopsy.

 Mosley, 67, was well-known in Britain for his regular appearances on television and radio and his column in the Daily Mail newspaper.
 He was known outside the U.K. for his 2013 book “The Fast Diet,” which he co-authored with journalist Mimi Spencer.
 The book proposed the so-called “5:2 diet,” which promised to help people lose weight quickly by minimizing their calorie intake two days a week while eating healthily on the other five.